aragon/protocol-backend/README.md

-# Aragon Protocol backend
+# Aragon Court backend

-This mono-repo includes a set of sub-repos that are in charge of different parts of the whole Aragon Protocol backend:
+This mono-repo includes a set of sub-repos that are in charge of different parts of the whole Aragon Court backend:
-- [`app`](./packages/app): This repo provides a React app as the frontend app of the Aragon Protocol backend
+- [`app`](./packages/app): This repo provides a React app as the frontend app of the Aragon Court backend
-- [`cli`](./packages/cli): This repo provides a CLI tool with a set of commands to interact with an Aragon Protocol instance.
+- [`cli`](./packages/cli): This repo provides a CLI tool with a set of commands to interact with an Aragon Court instance.
 - [`server`](./packages/server): This repo provides the backend server in charge of setting up a database and exposing a set of endpoints that will complement the functionality exposed by the smart contracts.
-- [`services`](./packages/services): This repo provides a set of background workers in charge of maintaining those things that could be done automatically for Aragon Protocol.
+- [`services`](./packages/services): This repo provides a set of background workers in charge of maintaining those things that could be done automatically for Aragon Court.
 - [`shared`](./packages/shared): This repo provides a set of components shared among all the sub-repos of this mono-repo.

 To understand better about these repos, you will find detailed information about them on their own READMEs.